desticle/cse15l-lab-reports/LabReport1.md

 Working directory: `messages`

 Explanation: The `cat` command displays the text in the el.txt file.
+No error is given.